 Estepona Beaches Guide Playa del Castor

 Similar to Playa del Velerín, this is a more secluded, urban beach, with just one place to grab a bite to each or drink – Dominion Beach.
-There are no water sports and only a few facilities but it’s ideal if you want to escape the crowds for a little while and relax in the sunshine.
+There are no water sports and only a few facilities, but it’s the ideal beach in Estepona if you want to escape the crowds for a little while and relax in the sunshine.

 Length: 880m